Abdul-moiz123/Software-Testing-Simulation/README.md

 Average of all sample means
 ```

-It becomes the center line of the X-Bar chart.
+The Grand Mean becomes the **Center Line** of the X-Bar Control Chart.

 ---

-## Control Limits
+## X-Bar Control Limits

-The application calculates:
+The application calculates three important values:

 ```text
 UCL = Upper Control Limit